Jakkxu/port-checker/README.md

 ## Features

-- **View Active Ports**: Lists all active listening ports with their associated processes
+- **View Active Ports**: Lists all active listening ports with their associated processes, protocol type (TCP/UDP), and highlighted important ports
+- **Dual Selection Modes**: Select ports by index (position in list) or by actual port number
 - **Detailed Port Information**: Shows comprehensive details about specified ports including process data and network connections
 - **Process Termination**: Easily kill processes running on specific ports
 - **Flexible Port Selection**: Select ports individually, in ranges, as comma-separated lists, or all ports with exceptions
+- **Important Port Highlighting**: Automatically highlights critical ports (SSH:22, HTTP:80, HTTPS:443, MySQL:3306, PostgreSQL:5432, etc.) in red

 ## Installation

+### Windows
+Simply download the `port_checker.bat` file and run it from the command prompt with administrator privileges.

 ### Linux/Unix
 1. Download the `port_checker.sh` file